Lieutenant Governor Brent Sanford touts North Dakota's ag advantages after visiting Iowa - NewsBreak

 North Dakota lawmaker says residents want property, not income tax relief

 (The Center Square) - North Dakota Sen. Merrill Piepkorn, D-Fargo, said residents want property tax relief and are not as concerned about income tax relief.
-Governor Doug Burgum presented his tax relief plan to the Taxation Committee on Thursday.
+Gov. Doug Burgum presented his tax relief plan to the Taxation Committee on Thursday.
 The plan would do away with income taxes for people making $54,725 or less and married couples making $95,000 or less.
-For those whose income exceeds that, they would pay a flat tax of 1.5 percent instead of the current rate of 2.04 percent to 2.9 percent, according to the governor.
+For those whose income exceeds that, they would pay a flat tax of 1.5% instead of the current rate of 2.04% to 2.9%, according to the governor.

 “It doesn’t actually work”: Carbon capture projects might be a setback for North Dakota in the long run